-Over the past eight years, Michael’s optimism and generous spirit has seen him through some tough times, and he's grateful for each new day.
+Over the past ten years, Michael’s optimism and generous spirit has seen him through some tough times, and he's grateful for each new day.

 The East Auckland resident started having “dizzy turns” in 2010 and his wife Suzana noticed he was dragging his leg when he walked.